AntoineTurmel/nightingale-tools/README.md

   * **repack.sh** is quite the same script but it repack langpacks to be compatible with Nightingale.
   * **fetch-missing.sh** is a bash script to download Songbird langpacks which are not shipped by default (less than 50% strings translated)
-  * **produce-langpack.sh** is a bash script to produce langpacks xpi files for Nightingale based on strings from [Adofex](http://beta.babelzilla.org/projects/p/Nightingale/) and Mozilla strings it also generates a locales.xml file

-Be sure to install [tx](http://blog.babelzilla.org/2012/11/09/beta-babelzilla-live/) and [jq](http://stedolan.github.io/jq/download/) before.

 ## TODO